open-contracting-extensions/ocds_enquiry_extension/README.md

 }
 ```

-Supporting documents with clarifications, or a full document containing answers to questions can be included in the `tender/documents` array with a `documentType` of 'clarifications'.
+Supporting documents with clarifications, or a full document containing answers to questions can be included in the `tender.documents` array with a `documentType` of 'clarifications'.

 Where the answers to a question are only available in attached documents, an `answer` value such as 'Consult section N of "%document name%" in the documents section' may be entered to allow analysts of the data to identify that an answer to this question has been provided.